mdrhmn/itsmeray-v2/content/posts/good-job/index.md

 At the end of the day, we all have to ask ourselves: **How far are we willing to go and push ourselves until it no longer seems to be worth doing that?** What will be the answer to that question will determine your tolerance level.

 So, while 'good job' aren't _literally_ the most dangerous words in the English corpora, it sure can have a lasting impact if not used sparingly.
-The words you use, and anything that accompanies those words in the form of an award, should be aligned with the level of result achieved by the person you’re recognizing.
+The words you use, and anything that accompanies those words in the form of an award, should be aligned with the level of result achieved by the person you’re recognising.